 Step 1: Tell students that they will be reading about the Leaning Tower of Pisa.
 Give them time to think about whether they've heard of it and what they know about it.

-Step 2: While students are thinking, distribute the KWL Chart.
+Step 2: While students are thinking, distribute copies of the KWL Chart (PDF).

 Step 3: Ask students to tell you what they already know about the Leaning Tower of Pisa.
-Ask question to guide the discussion so that students share what they know about where the tower's located, why it's famous, and what the problems are with the tower.
+Ask questions to guide the discussion so that students share what they know about where the tower is located, why it's famous, and what the problems are with the tower.
 As you discuss the facts, have students write them down in the “What do I Know?” column of the chart.

 Step 5: Ask students whether discussing the tower has raised questions.
 Is there anything that they don't know about the tower that they'd like to find out?
 Have them list these questions in the “What do I Want to Find Out?” column.
 Student should put the chart to the side.
 They will complete the “What Did I Learn?” column after they've read the selection.